Founder and President

-Matthew Long is the Founder and President of Husky Senior Care and Longhouse.
+Matthew Long is the Founder and President of Husky Senior Care and Longhouse Adult Family Homes.
 During college, Matt served as a caregiver for a senior with Parkinson's disease and as a night manager for a Sunrise Senior Living community in Seattle.
 After graduating from the University of Washington, Matt worked in the senior housing industry for twelve years as a Marketing Director, Administrator, and Executive.
-In these positions, Matt was a trusted advisor to thousands of seniors who were at the crossroads of either staying home with help or moving into retirement or assisted living.
-He observed that the sheer size of today’s assisted living communities present an implacable problem: most seniors don’t want to live in them because they’re too big and complicated.
-And those with cognitive and physical limitations are incapacitated by them.
-Matt founded Longhouse to provide smaller, “human scale” communities for seniors that combine the comforts of a real home with comprehensive assisted living and memory care services.
+In these positions, Matt was a trusted adviser to thousands of seniors who were at the crossroads of either staying home with help or moving into assisted living.
+He observed that seniors lacked a credible stay home alternative to counterbalance the forces that pull seniors out of their homes.
+Matt founded Husky Senior Care and Longhouse to provide a muscular ally for seniors who want to stay in household environments.

 Matt has both a Bachelor's Degree and a Master’s Degrees from the University of Washington.
 As a graduate student, he taught at UW for three years.
 He has a passion for harnessing the energy and compassion of others to help seniors stay home.
 Matt has an Assisted Living Administrator's License from the Washington Health Care Association, served on the Board of Directors for the Queen Anne Chamber of Commerce in downtown Seattle, and is an active donor to the University of Washington.
-He is also an active member of the Adult Family Home Council and the Homecare Association of America.
+He is also an active member of the Homecare Association of America and the Adult Family Home Council.

 Life Enrichment Director